-Human Resources and Equal Opportunity Compliance provide online training for all faculty and staff who wish to be eligible to sit on a search committee.
+Online training is required for all faculty and staff who wish to be eligible to sit on a search committee.

 Facilitating Difficult Conversations

-Equal Opportunity Compliance and Title IX offers a workshop on Facilitating Difficult Conversations.
-Having difficult conversations with employees will always be a daunting task.
-These conversations are often avoided, but this only causes the problem to continue.
-This workshop will address how to facilitate difficult conversations and offer tips and guidance on how to handle them professionally and with care.
+Having difficult conversations can be a daunting task.
+These conversations are often avoided, but this only causes problems to continue.
+Equal Opportunity Compliance and Title IX offers workshop options for Facilitating Difficult Conversations.
+Varying in length, the workshops address how to facilitate difficult conversations and offer tips and guidance on how to handle them professionally and with care.
 If you would like to participate in this workshop, please contact Equal Opportunity Compliance and Title IX for more information.

 Title IX Training and Workshops

 In an effort to reduce the risk of gender discrimination, and sexual misconduct such as sexual harassment and sexual violence, including the crimes of rape, sexual assault, stalking, dating violence, and domestic violence occurring among students and employees, Michigan Tech utilizes a range of campaigns, strategies, and initiatives to promote awareness, education, risk reduction, and prevention programming and training.
 For more information, visit Title IX Awareness and Training.